The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Introduction

-The synchronization of networks of coupled oscillators has been the subject of intensive investigation \cite{SYNCBOOK,Report,Pe:Ca,Ba:Pe02,pikovsky2002synchronization,Pecora2009,schiff1996detecting,so2008synchronization,carletti2008sufficient,toiya2010synchronization,stout2011local,latora2021stability,nazerian2022matryoshka2,bhatta2022supermodal,nazerian2023synchronization,Nazerian2023Synchronizing,nazerian2023Communications}.
+The synchronization of networks of coupled oscillators has been the subject of intensive investigation, see e.g., \cite{arenas2008synchronization,Report,wu2007synchronization,suykens2008introduction}.
 Compared to the analysis of stability of the synchronous solution, the question of the efficiency of the synchronization dynamics has received less attention \cite{locatelli2015efficient,moujahid2011efficient,zhang2020energy,urazhdin2010fractional,murali1993transmission,demidov2014synchronization}.
 However, all biological and technological systems must operate efficiently.
 In addition, these systems do not typically communicate at all times but often interact in a state-dependent fashion.
-For example, neurons in the brain transmit signals to other neurons after they `fire' \cite{izhikevich2007dynamical}, and similar activation mechanisms have been found to describe interactions among fireflies synchronizing their flashing \cite{mccrea2022model,ramirez2019modeling} and the way pacemaker cells in the heart affect surrounding cells via short action potentials separated by long depolarization bouts \cite{verkerk2007single,dokos1996ion}.
-We show here how coupling-efficiency and energy-efficiency of the synchronization dynamics can be achieved by a strategy which uses coupling only when needed, where the coupling strength is varied based on the specific regions of the attractor on which the synchronous solution evolves.
+For example, neurons in the brain transmit signals to other neurons after they `fire' \cite{izhikevich2007dynamical}, and similar activation mechanisms have been found to describe interactions among fireflies synchronizing their flashing \cite{mccrea2022model,ramirez2019modeling} and the way pacemaker cells in the heart affect surrounding cells via short action potentials separated by long depolarization bouts \cite{verkerk2007single,dokos1996ion}. { Our goal in this paper is to design a synchronization strategy that is coupling-efficient and energy-efficient; i.e., it requires lower coupling strength on average and lower synchronization energy in comparison to the case of constant coupling. } We show how coupling-efficiency and energy-efficiency of the synchronization dynamics can be achieved by a strategy which uses coupling only when needed, where the coupling strength is varied based on the specific regions of the attractor on which the synchronous solution evolves.
 In particular, we identify a property, the transverse reactivity of different points on the attractor, based on which we adjust the coupling strength.